 Doniford Bay (Haven) – 01984 632423

 Warren Farm Camping* – 01984 631220

 * Tents welcome

 Watchet and the surrounding area has many Guest Houses, Hotels & Holiday Cottages.
 For accommodation in the town go to Visit Watchet.
 When booking please mention on booking you are coming to Watchet for the festival.

-Watchet LIVE attempt to offer any disabled visitor to the festival as much assistance as possible to ensure you enjoy the festival experience, including:
+Watchet LIVE attempt to offer any Mobility impairment visitor to the festival as much assistance as possible to ensure you enjoy the festival experience, including: